issp-center-dev/H-wave/docs/en/source/rpa/tutorial/tu-index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``[file.input]`` subsection contains settings on the directory for the input files by ``path_to_input``, and the filename for the static Green's function by ``initial`` as an input.
+``[file.input]`` subsection contains settings on the directory for the input files by ``path_to_input``.
-If the latter is not specified, it is assumed to be zero.
-It is also possible to read the pre-calculated irreducible susceptibility :math:`\chi_0(\vec{q})` from a file specified by ``chi0q_init`` and calculate the susceptibility.
+It is possible to read the pre-calculated irreducible susceptibility :math:`\chi_0(\vec{q})` from a file specified by ``chi0q_init`` and calculate the susceptibility.